01 of 50

 Make Laundry Room Doors a Design Focal Point

 Clearly, this laundry room is in a prominent place in this home.
 But the barn door design element from Geoff Chick & Associates makes it a focal point.
 These doors hide a single wall laundry layout with closed storage for supplies, a counter workspace and an easy-care floor for cleaning.Continue to 25 of 50 below.

 Find a Secret Jewel Behind Laundry Closet Doors

 Most homes don't have huge, perfectly designed laundry rooms.
 But that doesn't mean a small laundry space can't have style.
-Just take a look at this exquisite tiled laundry closet from French Brothers Home.
+Just take a look at this exquisitely tiled laundry closet from French Brothers Home.
 Tucked behind closet doors is everything you need - appliances, folding counter, closed storage and good lighting.
-This space is so beautiful, I might just remove the closet doors!Continue to 26 of 50 below.
+This space is so beautiful, we might just remove the closet doors!Continue to 26 of 50 below.

 26 of 50